elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 ## Distributed Tasks

 [Distributed tasks](https://hexdocs.pm/elixir/master/Task.html#module-distributed-tasks) allow us to spawn supervised tasks across nodes.
-We'll build a simple supervisor application that leverages distributed tasks to allow users to chat with one another via an `iex` console, across distributed nodes.
+We'll build a simple supervisor application that leverages distributed tasks to allow users to chat with one another via an `iex` session, across distributed nodes.

 ### Defining the Supervisor Application
-Generate your chatting app:
+Generate your app:

 ```
 mix new chat --sup
 ```

 ### Adding the Task Supervisor to the Supervision Tree
 A Task Supervisor dynamically supervises tasks.
-It is started with no children, often _under_ a supervisor of its own, can can be used later on to supervise any number of tasks.
+It is started with no children, often _under_ a supervisor of its own, and can can be used later on to supervise any number of tasks.

 We'll add a Task Supervisor to our app's supervision tree and name it `Chat.TaskSupervisor`